pbeza/wildland-core/docs/rfc/0001_wasm_bindgen_usage.md

 ## Using tracing::instrument

-Skipping arguments in `#[tracing::instrument(skip(self))]` does not compile within `impl` blocks marked as `#[wasm_bindgen]`, so we must give up either tracing::instrument or skips, what would mean obligatory defining `std::fmt::Debug` for all arguments (including `self`).
+Skipping arguments in `#[tracing::instrument(skip(self))]` does not compile within `impl` blocks marked as `#[wasm_bindgen]`, so we must give up either tracing::instrument or skips, which would mean obligatory defining `std::fmt::Debug` for all arguments (including `self`).

 ## Receiving `Vec<String>`

-As mentioned in [code injection section](#code-injection-from-native-app-wasm-to-cargolib) `Vec<String>` type is not supported by wasm_bindgen, so functions/methods that receive this type as an argument or a return type must be conditionally compiled for WASM and for other platforms.
+As mentioned in the [code injection section](#code-injection-from-native-app-wasm-to-cargolib) `Vec<String>` type is not supported by wasm_bindgen, so functions/methods that receive this type as an argument or a return type must be conditionally compiled for WASM and for other platforms.

 ```Rust
 #[cfg(not(target_arch = "wasm32"))]